-- When this error appears, the system will boot in ISA mode, which allows you to run the EISA Configuration Utility. - Should Have EISA Board But Not Found
+- When this error appears, the system will boot in ISA mode, which allows you to run the EISA Configuration Utility. - Should Have EISA Board But Not Found you to run the EISA Configuration Utility.

 The board installed is not responding to the ID request, or no board ID has been found in the indicated slot.